erighetto/local-dev-https-demo/README.md

-# Using locally trusted certificates for local development with Docker and Traefik
+# Using locally trusted certificates for local development with Docker and Traefik  or Nginx
 An easy way of having trusted self signed certs for local development needs.
 We’re assuming you work on a Mac OS machine and you use Docker.
 Tool used: